 Each charter school is responsible for maintaining its own individual waitlist.
 To ensure uniformity, the Department created a waitlist collection template and required charter schools to use it to input waitlist data.
 This template embedded tools that automatically flagged duplicate records, which each school could then remove before submitting its waitlist.
 The template also embedded tools that flagged the waitlist for other inconsistencies, such as unrealistic dates of birth (e.g., 2/28/2022) and student age.
 In order to verify student information and address overall waitlist accuracy, the Department corrected any transcription errors or inconsistencies in submitted charter school waitlists.
 Additionally, charter schools that self-identified as including waitlists established prior to March 31, 2014, as permitted by 603 CMR 1.05(10)(a), were required to identify each individual student who was included in those waitlists (and continued to remain on their waitlist) and each student who was removed from those waitlists.
 Finally, the Department continues to implement its matching process, which is refined and updated to increase accuracy in identifying students who applied for admission to more than one charter school.

 The Department thanks all of the charter school administrators and staff who worked diligently to report their waitlists as accurately as possible.
-The Department appreciates the efforts made by schools to submit their waitlist reports as promptly as possible
+The Department appreciates the efforts made by schools to submit their waitlist reports as promptly as possible.

 The appendix to this report contains the following numbers based on a March 15, 2022 data collection: